Our research is editorially independent but we

 If you’re up for an offbeat jaunt, you can always hit the lonely stretch of Nevada State Highway 375, better known as the “Extraterrestrial Highway.”
 Even the road signs reads “Extraterrestrial Highway,” and is scrawled in an alien font for added kicks and grins.
 The drive is actually quite pastoral, dotted with glistening lakes, verdant valleys and lots of free-range cattle along both sides of the road.
 The town of Rachel is especially quirky – and, not surprisingly, home to many alien enthusiasts.
 Head to the Little A’Le’Inn, a restaurant/hotel/gift shop, and you’re bound to hear a few interesting tales, like the woman who saw mysterious red lights appear in the sky before they suddenly transformed into a five-point star.
 After watching for hours, the star eventually exploded into thousands of little lights.

-Once a year, in the cracked terrain of the state’s Black Rock Desert, Burning Man, a week-long event, turns the normally desolate landscape into a utopian society and the state’s fifth largest city, with a population of roughly 50,000 and growing.
-The event which begins on the last Monday in August and ends on the first Monday in September, is described as an experiment in community, art, radical self-expression and radical self-reliance.
+Once a year, in the cracked terrain of the state’s Black Rock Desert, Burning Man, a week-long event, turns the normally desolate landscape into a utopian society and the state’s fifth-largest city, with a population of roughly 50,000 and growing.
+The event which begins on the last Monday in August and ends on the first Monday in September is described as an experiment in community, art, radical self-expression and radical self-reliance.
 While here, all inhibitions are left at the gates as one enters the five-mile wide camp sitting in a prehistoric lake known as the playa.
 While there is plenty of music to be heard throughout, this is a lot more than just a music festival – it’s the biggest, and most bizarre, party on earth.
 Take in an endless number of spectacles from amazing art installations that are unlike anything you’ve ever seen before to hundreds of workshops, focused on everything from laughter yoga to gong meditation and knife throwing.
 And, the only thing your money can buy is ice as the entire event operates on a thriving gift economy.
-Free food and drinks are found at every turn, including alcohol, which is omnipresent.

 Spanning Black Canyon and the Colorado River about 30 miles from Las Vegas on the border of Nevada and Arizona, Hoover Dam is a National Historic Landmark.
 The immense concrete structure which confines America’s largest reservoir, Lake Mead, provides power to California, Arizona and Nevada.
 It stores enough water in the lake to irrigate two-million acres, in addition to serving as a popular tourist destination as one of the country’s most recognized landmarks.
 The Visitors Center, located on the Nevada side of the canyon, provides an in-depth look at the dam’s history using photos, maps and a short film.
 On the third floor, you’ll find an observation area for some spectacular views.

 Located about halfway between Reno and Salt Lake City, the isolated Ruby Mountains, dubbed Nevada’s Swiss Alps, offers some of the best backcountry skiing on the continent – and its remote location means you won’t have to share it with other snowboarders or skiers.
-This often overlooked range offers ideal terrain for big mountain powder, with 10 peaks topping out at more than 11,000 feet and an average of 300 inches of dry, desert snow annually.
-If you don’t want to head out on your own, Ruby Mountains Heli-Experience offers a special package that includes three days of skiing and three nights at Red’s Ranch.
-All meals, top-of-the-line skis, avalanche gear and professional guide services are included as well.
+This often-overlooked range offers ideal terrain for big mountain powder, with 10 peaks topping out at more than 11,000 feet and an average of 300 inches of dry, desert snow annually.
+If you don’t want to head out on your own, Ruby Mountains Heli-Experience offers ski packages.